martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 My point is: {{ point.x }}, {{ point.y }}
 ```

-If you try to render such template while passing a `Point` object into the template context, you will encounter a `Marten::Template::Errors::UnsupportedValue` exception stating:
+If you try to render such a template while passing a `Point` object into the template context, you will encounter a `Marten::Template::Errors::UnsupportedValue` exception stating:

 ```
 Unable to initialize template values from Point objects
 ```

-To remediate this, you will have to include the [`Marten::Template::Object`](pathname:///api/Marten/Template/Object.html) module into the `Point` class and define a `#resolve_template_attribute` method as follows:
+To remediate this, you will have to include the [`Marten::Template::Object`](pathname:///api/Marten/Template/Object.html) module in the `Point` class and define a `#resolve_template_attribute` method as follows:

 ```crystal
 class Point